UTS-DLL/UTS-AI-Hackathon/README.md

 ## Evaluation Metrics

 A custom metric will be used for evaluation of the submissions.
-Customized Time Weighted Precision has been designed to score the submissions, with following characteristics:
+Customized **Time Weighted F1 score** has been designed to score the submissions, with following characteristics:

-* **Early Prediction Penalty**: Penalties are applied when the filament failure is predicted much earlier than actual failure.
+* **Early Prediction Penalty**: Penalties are applied when the filament failure is predicted much earlier than actual failure, to minimize the cost of replacing the filament too early, and optimize it use.
 * **Late Prediction Penalty**: Heavy Penalties are applied when the filament failure is prediected after the actual failure, and increases exponentially based on the amount (tuning iteration) of delay.
+This is required to protect the system from additional damage or complete failure.

-## Submission
+## Submission Process

 Submission link will be available 1 hours prior to the end of the Hackathon along with the test dataset.
 Participants need to run their solution on the provided test dataset and produce a test.csv for submission via Google Form.
 The entries will be evaluation on real-time and the performance will be shared via email and will be available on the Leader-Board.